jackson-nestelroad/battler/fxlang.md

 1. The `LockMove` event only runs under the scope of a single Mon, with no applying effect.
 It's easy to understand how `$effect` will be undefined but `$mon` will be defined.
 1. The `AfterMove` event runs under the scope of an applying effect on the user of the move.
 Thus, the `$move` and `$user` variables will be defined.
 1. The `DamagingHit` event runs under the scope of an applying effect on the target of the move.
 Thus, the `$move`, `$target`, and `$source` variables will all be defined.
 This event also provides `$damage` as an input variable.
+1. The `SideStart` event runs under the scope of a side condition.
+Thus, only the `$side` variable will be defined.
+The `$source` variable may be defined, depending on if the side condition has a source Mon or not.

 All contexts are documented on the [events themselves](./battler/src/effect/fxlang/effect.rs).